Dominican Hair Alliance

 If you work in an environment where you have a high likelihood of exposure to the virus, washing your hair is even more important.

-Back in 2017, researchers were monitoring people who were exposed at work to a different coronavirus.
 Although the workers wore personal protective equipment, scientists still found substantial viral contamination on their skin and hair after leaving the contaminated work space.

 The scientists had a clear recommendation to avoid spreading the virus: workers should shower and wash their hair after exposure.